 PPC can be hard, but the data you get from competitive research can make your job a whole lot easier.

-SEMrush is mostly known as a competitive intelligence suite, so it is no surprise that when it comes to PPC activities that we strongly rely on competitor analysis.
+SEMrush is mostly known as a competitive intelligence suite, so it is no surprise that when it comes to PPC activities that we strongly rely on our competitor analysis.
 Based on our own experience, we have figured out five important things advertisers should keep tabs on to make the most of their research.

 This post will help you better understand how to analyze your rivals’ AdWords strategies and use the accumulated information to achieve your goals.
 Our Advertising toolkit has been developed to help PPC specialists streamline their online marketing practices and take their competitive research to a whole new level.